CD Visibility is not available in the selected site () at this time.

 cd-visibility-trigger is the name of the trigger, and cd-visibility-template is a reference to the template created above.

-After the service, trigger, and template have been added to the config map, you can subscribe any of your Argo CD applications to the integration.
+After the notification service, trigger, and template have been added to the config map, you can subscribe any of your Argo CD applications to the integration.
 Modify the annotations of the Argo CD application by either using the Argo CD UI or modifying the application definition with the following annotations:

 apiVersion: argoproj.io/v1alpha1